mklcp/mietoa/readme.md

   + how to use:
   	+ type `.help` in a room where the bot is present

+To use the dictionary offline, download this repository and launch it.

 ##### generate the dictionary in a json format
 ###### [toaq.org/dictionary](toaq.org/dictionary)
 ```bash